esmil/lem/README.markdown

     $ ./configure --prefix=<your prefix>
     $ make

 Now you can try out some of the test scripts.
+The test scripts also serve as examples.

     $ test/sleep.lua
     $ test/lfs.lua